 Our number one suggestion isn't the gun range down the road.
 And in fact, it is at the bottom of the list.
 Since our students are always asking us for suggestions on where they should go shoot and do their training we thought it was about time to discuss the best places to go live fire shooting, and how you can find the best place for you.

 First, let me disclaim that I'm a huge advocate of supplementing live fire training with in home training.
-It doesn't take much more than a webcam and a good laser training weapon to setup a very advanced training environment in your living room.
-But this article isn't about your living room… its about live ammunition and live fire.
+It doesn't take much more than a webcam and a good laser training weapon to setup a very advanced training environment in your living room, and you really don't need anything more advanced than your empty firearm to successfully dry fire.

 GOOD: The Public Gun Range

 Calling it Good is difficult.
 The truth is that public gun ranges scare me.
 The public gun range is often the most convenient solution for most of us.
-Readily available, mostly affordable, and conveniently located.
+They are readily available, mostly affordable, and conveniently located.

 BETTER: The Great Outdoors

 I love shooting outdoors.
 I'm almost always devoid strangers and any rules that prevent me from training correctly (like drawing the weapon from a holster).
-In the outdoors its also generally easy to setup some simple tactical barriers to train some advanced movements and angles on target.
+In the outdoors it's also generally easy to setup some simple tactical barriers to train some advanced movements and angles on target.